 Cruising aboard the Alya is an ideal combination of luxury, activity and comradery.
 A ship with only 16 guests fosters unique conversations and a true sense of unity.
 It is an ideal way to experience a place that truly is as magical and otherworldly as promised.

 For more photos from this trip, including life beneath the surface and more iconic Galapagos wildlife, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This Galapagos cruise review was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Galapagos Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Alya Galapagos Cruise, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+For dates, rates and booking information on Galapagos Trips, contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.